-Meanwhile our gallery above features images from the 2014 show (nos.
-2 and 3); the 2013 show, Monet, Renoir...
+Meanwhile our gallery above features images from the 2015 show (no. 2 ); the 2014 show, Klimt and Vienna - A Century of Gold and Colours (nos 3 and 4); the 2013 show, Monet, Renoir...
 Chagall.
-Journeys around the Mediterranean (no. 4); the 2012 show Gauguin, Van Gogh, Painters of Colour (nos 5 and 6); and the accompanying short film that year, Metamorphosis, an impressionistic evocation of the natural world (nos, 7, 8 and 9).
+Journeys around the Mediterranean (no. 5); the 2012 show Gauguin, Van Gogh, Painters of Colour (nos 6 and 7); and the accompanying short film that year, Metamorphosis, an impressionistic evocation of the natural world (nos 8 and 9).
 All images © G. Iannuzzi and M. Siccardi , except for images 1 and 10 of the Quarries themselves, which are © Culturespaces.

 Note that during the a-part Festival of Contemporary Art in July, the Quarries open late on certain evenings to host free avant-garde light shows.